-Hence, the present study was undertaken to evaluate the efficacy of selected chemical insecticides and biopesticides against the yellow stem borer, Scirpophaga incertulas (Walker), in order to identify effective management strategies for minimizing yield losses in paddy.
+Hence, the present study was undertaken to evaluate the efficacy of selected chemical insecticides and biopesticides against the yellow stem borer, Scirpophaga incertulas (Walker), in order to identify effective management strategies for minimizing yield losses in paddy rice.

 Materials and Methods

-The field experiment was carried out during the Kharif season of 2024 at the Crop Research Farm, Naini, Prayagraj, Uttar Pradesh, India.
+The field experiment was carried out during the fall season of 2024 at the Crop Research Farm, Naini, Prayagraj, Uttar Pradesh, India.
 A randomized block design (RBD) was employed, consisting of eight treatments, each replicated three times.
 The rice variety PB 1121 was sown in plots measuring 3 m × 2 m, with a spacing of 25 cm × 15 cm.
 All recommended agronomic practices were followed, except for plant protection measures.
 Eight different treatments used viz., application of Neem oil (T1), chlorantraniliprole18.5 SC (T2), Beauveria bassiana 1×108 CFU/gm (T3), Cartap Hydrochoride50 SP (T4), Bacillus thuringiensis var. krustaki (T5), Flubendiamide 20 WG (T6), Thiamethoxam 25WG (T7) and untreated control (T0) were tested to compare the efficacy against Scirpophaga incertulas and their influences on yield of paddy.

 Method of Recording Observation

 The treatments were applied at 50 and 70 days after transplanting.
 Observations on yellow stem borer infestation were taken one day prior to spraying, followed by assessments on the 7th and 14th days after treatment.
-Infestation levels were measured by recording the typical damage symptoms caused by the pest—specifically, the number of dead hearts (DH) during the vegetative growth stage and white ear heads (WEH) at the panicle initiation stage Kinjale et al., (2021).
+Infestation levels were measured by recording the typical damage symptoms caused by the pest—specifically, the number of dead hearts (DH) during the vegetative growth stage and white ear heads (WEH) at the panicle initiation stage Kinjale et al. (2021).
 The damage symptoms by yellow stem borer were recorded on 5 randomly selected and tagged plants from each plot and then per cent dead hearts and per cent white ears was calculated with following formula Madhu et al. (2020).

-% Dead hearts =Total nomber of dead heartsTotal number of tillers×100
+Dead hearts % =Total nomber of dead heartsTotal number of tillers×100

 [Chatterjee and Mondal, (2014)]

-% White ears =Total nomber of white earsTotal number of tillers with panicle×100
+White ears % =Total nomber of white earsTotal number of tillers with panicle×100

 [Chatterjee and Mondal, (2014)]